4361. Solarium for mushrooms (Hard)

 Algorithm analysis

-Divide the set of points with integer coordinates into five parts as shown in the figure: one point lies in the center, the other four sets are equal to each other and cover four parts of the circle.
-If the number of points in the first quarter is res, then the total number of points in the circle is 4 * res + 1.
+Let us divide the set of points with integer coordinates into five parts, as shown in the figure: one point lies at the center, and the remaining four parts are symmetric and cover the four quadrants of the circle.
+If the number of points lying in one quadrant is res, then the total number of points inside the circle will be 4 * res + 1.

-Let’s find the value of res.
-Radius of a circle equals to r.
-Iterate values of y from 0 to r.
-Then the axis y = k (0 ≤ kr) inside the circle contains exactly integer points.
-Therefore, the total number of points res in the first quarter is
+Let’s compute the value of res.
+Let the radius of the circle be r.
+We iterate over the values of y from 0 to r.
+Then, on the line y = k (0 ≤ kr), there will be points with integer coordinates lying inside the circle.
+The total number of such points across all y levels gives us the value of res:

-Let f(r) be the number of points in a circle of radius r.
-Then
+Let f(r) denote the total number of integer-coordinate points inside a circle of radius r.
+Then:

 f(r) = 4 * + 1

-Function count returns the number of points with integer coordinates in a circle of radius r.
+The function count returns the number of points with integer coordinates that lie inside a circle of radius r.

 long long count(long long r)